Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Approach

 \subsection{Commit-Level Quality Analysis}

 To understand the impact of AI coding tools, we avoid evaluating a repository snapshot at a single point in time.
-For each AI-authored commit $c$, we analyze the source code at its parent revision (\textit{before}) and at the commit itself (\textit{after}) to determine which quality issues it introduced or fixed.
-Our analysis focuses on production source files written in Python, JavaScript, and TypeScript.
+For each AI-authored commit $c$, we analyze two versions of the source code: the version at $c$'s parent revision (\textit{before} the commit is applied) and the version at $c$ itself (\textit{after} the commit is applied).
+Comparing these two versions allows us to determine which quality issues the commit introduced or fixed.
+Our analysis focuses on source files written in Python, JavaScript, and TypeScript.
 We exclude files that are unlikely to reflect production code quality (e.g., tests, documentation, configuration files, auto-built artifacts, and vendored dependencies).
 Files are classified based on their paths and naming patterns (e.g., files under \texttt{test/} or \texttt{\_\_tests\_\_/} directories, or matching \texttt{*\_test.py}).
 The full classification rules are included in our replication package.

-\smallsection{Static Analysis} For each AI-authored commit $c$ that modifies a source file $f$, we check out two versions of $f$ (i.e., the version before $c$ (at its parent commit) and the version after $c$).
-We run the same static analysis toolchain on both versions to identify code quality and security issues.
-For Python, we use Pylint and Bandit.
-For JavaScript and TypeScript, we use ESLint and njsscan.
-For each detected issue, we record its rule identifier, line number, severity, and message.
+\smallsection{Static Analysis} For each AI-authored commit $c$ that modifies a source file $f$, we check out two versions of $f$ (i.e., the version at $c$'s parent commit (\textit{before}) and the version after applying $c$ (\textit{after})).
+We run the same static analysis toolchain on both versions to identify potential code issues.
+We use ESLint (for JavaScript and TypeScript)~\cite{eslint} and Pylint (for Python)~\cite{pylint} to detect code smells and correctness issues.
+For security-related issues, we use Semgrep~\cite{semgrep}, which provides a unified framework for multi-language static analysis.
+For each detected issue, we record its rule identifier, line number, detector, and message.
+Figure~\ref{fig:issue-record-example} shows one such record, where ESLint flags a duplicate object key in a Claude-authored commit~\cite{superagent_commit_46695d1}.
 This produces two issue sets $I$: the issue set before the commit, denoted by $I_f^{-}$, and the issue set after the commit, denoted by $I_f^{+}$.

 \smallsection{Differential Attribution} To find out which issues commit $c$ introduced or fixed, we compare $I_f^{-}$ and $I_f^{+}$.
 We also use \texttt{git diff} to extract the set of changed lines, denoted by $\Delta_f$.
 However, not all differences between $I_f^{-}$ and $I_f^{+}$ (i.e., issues in $I_f^{+} \setminus I_f^{-}$ or $I_f^{-} \setminus I_f^{+}$) represent real changes.
 When a commit inserts or deletes lines, it can cause existing issues to shift line numbers.
 To address this, we first match issues across the two sets.
 An issue $i$ is considered matched if the same rule and message appear in both $I_f^{-}$ and $I_f^{+}$ at the same or nearby line number.
 After matching, the remaining issues are classified as follows.
 An unmatched issue $i \in I_f^{+}$ is classified as \textit{introduced} only if its line falls within $\Delta_f$.
 This means the issue exists only after the commit, on a line that the commit actually changed.
 An unmatched issue $i \in I_f^{-}$ is classified as \textit{fixed}.
 This means the issue existed before the commit but is no longer present afterward.